Lidar Startup Luminar Raises $100 Million in Latest Funding Round, Is Working with 12 of the World's Largest Automotive Companies

 As advanced driver assist systems (ADAS) become standard on many new vehicle models, there is a growing demand for lidar technology from automakers looking to integrate the technology at scale for level-2 and higher autonomous driving systems.

 Lidar is considered an essential sensor for self-driving cars.
 It bounces laser beams off objects to provide a 3D representation of a vehicle's surroundings.
-When combined with other sensors including cameras and radar, lidar acts as the ‘eyes' of an autonomous car when combined with radar and computer vision, detecting objects on the road ahead including people, animals and other vehicles.
+When combined with other sensors including cameras and radar, lidar acts as the ‘eyes' of an autonomous car, detecting objects on the road ahead including people, animals and other vehicles.

 However, lidar technology is not just for self-driving vehicles.
 It is an important sensor for the latest driver assist systems, which include safety features such as adaptive cruise control, pedestrian detection and automatic braking systems.
 Luminar's Iris can detect dark objects like a black car in the road up to 250 meters away.
 The lidar is also small enough to be integrated in a vehicle's front bumper, grill or fender during production.